 The experiments in the last few explorations show that matter can become electrically charged.
-That's because matter comprises "positive" protons and "negative" electrons, and neutral objects can become charged when they lose or gain electrons or protons.
-With this description, we know when there will be an electric force, but not how strong it will be.
+That's because matter comprises "positive" protons and "negative" electrons.
+After losing or gaining electrons or protons, neutral objects gain a net charge, which subjects them to electric forces, but we haven't explored how strong these electric forces are.

 We're in a similar position to the "natural philosophers" who pondered the mysteries of electricity in the s.
-They knew how to separate charge and move it around but didn't yet have a way to predict the forces their charges would create.
+They knew how to separate charge and move it around but didn't yet have a model that predicts the forces their charges would feel.

 In this quiz, we'll follow in his footsteps... with a slight update to his equipment.